- We cover how to calculate overall supply lead time, customer lead time, supply lead time in inventory.

 - Order Lead Time

-Safety stock for the lead time in inventory would then be where the variability (always higher as only the variability above the baseline is what is calculated in safety stock) of the lead time is maintained.
+- Safety stock for the lead time in inventory would then be where the variability (which is always higher as only the variability above the baseline is what is calculated in safety stock) of the lead time is maintained.

 Supply Lead Time Analysis

-There is a lead time analysis that can be performed to determine the position in the lead time in inventory.
-This lead time analysis can divide the product database by lead time length.
+There is a lead time analysis that can be performed to determine the position in the lead time which is accounted for in inventory.
+This lead time analysis can divide the product database by lead-time length or duration.
 But this required performing a lead time calculation.

-How to Calculate Lead Time, Lead Time Calculation and Build a Lead Time Calculator
+How to Calculate Lead Time, Lead Time Calculation and How to Build a Lead Time Calculator

 How to calculate lead time or perform a lead time calculation means knowing how lead time is added together.